data-dot-all/dataall/pages/architecture.md

 ## CICD in tooling account <a name="tooling"></a>

-data.all infrastructure is fully automated using AWS (Cloud Development Kit), and it comes with a CI/CD pipeline for integrating and deployment data.all code base when changes are introduced.

-Deployment task can be achieved running 3 commands and the infrastructure can take 3 hours to be up and running on AWS.
+data.all infrastructure (in the deployment account(s)) is deployed from the tooling account using AWS CodePipeline.
+Cloud resources in
+data.all are defined using the [AWS Cloud Development Kit](https://aws.amazon.com/cdk/) (AWS CDK). data.all CI/CD was built with cross accounts deployments in mind using AWS CDK pipelines.

 ![archi](img/architecture_tooling.drawio.png#zoom#shadow)

+- Networking: AWS CodeBuild projects which are part of the CI/CD pipeline are running inside a VPC and private subnets.

+- data.all dependencies are stored on AWS CodeArtifact which ensures third party libraries availability, encryption using AWS KMS and auditability through AWS CloudTrail.

+- The quality gate stage of the CI/CD pipeline scans third party libraries for vulnerabilities using safety and bandit python libraries.

+- Docker images: data.all base image for all components is AWS approved Amazon Linux base image, and does not rely on Dockerhub.
+Docker images are built with AWS CodePipeline and stored on Amazon ECR which ensures image availability, and vulnerabilities scanning.

+- Integration tests Aurora serverless database is encrypted with KMS and has rotation enabled.
+Security groups of the database is allowing Codebuild projects only to access the database.

 ## Infrastructure in deployment account(s) <a name="infrastructure"></a>
-Infrastructure is deployed by the data.all can be best understood when compared to a <span style="color:#2074d5">**classical 3-tier application**</span>, implemented using mostly AWS serverless services.
+data.all infrastructure can be best understood when compared to a <span style="color:#2074d5">**classical 3-tier application**</span>, implemented using mostly AWS serverless services.
 As in classical web application the three layers of data.all are: